node-apn/node-apn/README.md

 ### Handling Errors

 If the enhanced binary interface is enabled and an error occurs - as defined in Apple's documentation - when sending a message, then subsequent messages will be automatically resent* and the connection will be re-established.
-If an `errorCallback` is also specified in the connection options then it will be invoked with argument `(err)`.
+If an `errorCallback` is also specified in the connection options then it will be invoked with argument `(error, deviceToken)`.

-**\*N.B.:** As of v1.2.5 a new events system has been implemented to provide more feedback to the application on the state of the connection.
-At present the ```errorCallback``` is still called in the following cases in addition to the new event system.
-It is strongly recommended that you migrate your application to use the new event system as the existing overloading of the ```errorCallback``` method will be deprecated and removed in future versions.

 If a notification fails to be sent because a connection error occurs then the `errorCallback` will be called for each notification waiting for the connection which failed.
 In this case the first parameter will be an Error object instead of an error number.

 `errorCallback` will be called in 2 situations with the parameters shown.

-1. The notification has been rejected by Apple (or determined to have an invalid device token or payload before sending) for one of the reasons shown in Table 5-1 [here][errors] `errorCallback(errorCode)`
+1. The notification has been rejected by Apple (or determined to have an invalid device token or payload before sending) for one of the reasons shown in Table 5-1 [here][errors] `errorCallback(errorCode, deviceToken)`
 1. A connection error has occurred before the notification can be sent. `errorCallback(Error object)`

-**\*N.B.:** With produce of the bucket architecture As of v2.0.0, ```errorCallback``` won't receive the second argument, a notification caused an error, since the new design doesn't stock plain notification in the connection object.
+**\*N.B.:** With produce of the batch transmission architecture As of v2.0.0, ```errorCallback``` replaced the second argument, previously was `notification`.

 ### Events emitted by the connection